Human-Centered Development of Indicators for Self-Service Learning Analytics: A Transparency through Exploration Approach: Evaluation

 \section{Evaluation}

-After systematically designing the \textit{Indicator Editor} and implementing it in [Blinded Tool], we conducted an online qualitative user study to explore the users' perceptions, expectations, and attitudes towards an indicator generation process in terms of control \& personalization, transparency \& trust, and satisfaction and acceptance.
-Since users' perspectives on self-service LA are inherently subjective and individual, a quantitative approach would be insufficient for this goal, as this approach aims at analyzing empirical data for predetermined hypotheses.
-Thus, we deem a qualitative approach more appropriate to explore individual expectations from a self-service LA approach.
-We do not aim to generalize our conclusions, but to deeply understand the potential of human control to increase LA's transparency and inform the future design of self-service LA systems.
+After systematically designing the \textit{Indicator Editor} and implementing it in OpenLAP, we conducted an online qualitative user study to explore the users' perceptions, expectations, and attitudes towards an indicator generation process in terms of control \& personalization, transparency \& trust, and satisfaction and acceptance.
+Since users' perspectives on self-service LA (SSLA) are inherently subjective and individual, a quantitative approach would be insufficient for this goal, as this approach aims at analyzing empirical data for predetermined hypotheses.
+Thus, we deem a qualitative approach more appropriate to explore individual expectations from an SSLA approach.
+We do not aim to generalize our conclusions, but to deeply understand the potential of human control to increase LA's transparency and inform the future design of SSLA systems.